Pleasanton, California

 Pleasanton is a city in Alameda County, California, United States.
-Located in the Amador Valley, it is a suburb in the East Bay region of the San Francisco Bay Area.
+Located in the Amador Valley, it is an upscale suburb in the East Bay region of the San Francisco Bay Area.
 The population was 79,871 at the 2020 census.
 In 2005 and 2007, Pleasanton was ranked the wealthiest middle-sized city in the United States by the Census Bureau.

-Pleasanton is home to the headquarters of Safeway, Workday, Ellie Mae, Roche Molecular Diagnostics, Blackhawk Network Holdings, and Veeva Systems.
-Other major employers include Kaiser Permanente, Oracle and Macy's.
+Pleasanton is home to the headquarters of Workday, Ellie Mae, Roche Molecular Diagnostics, Blackhawk Network Holdings, Veeva Systems, and Simpson Manufacturing Company.
+Other major employers include Kaiser Permanente, Oracle, and Macy's.
 Although Oakland is the Alameda County seat, a few county offices are located in Pleasanton.

 The Alameda County Fairgrounds are located in Pleasanton, where the county fair is held during the last week of June and the first week of July.
 Pleasanton Ridge Regional Park is located on the west side of town.

 History

+Pre-contact

+The Amador-Livermore Valley, where Pleasanton is located, was home to tribes in the Ohlone language group, mainly speaking Chochenyo.
+As of the 1770s seven tribes were present in the valley: the Causen, Pelnen, Seunen, Ssaoan, Ssouyen, Taunan, and Yulien.
+Each had a territory about 10 miles across, living in villages of 60-90 people.
+The total population of the valley was about 2000-2500 people.

+1700s

+The first Spanish expedition reached the Amador-Livermore Valley in 1772.
+Native people from the valley began to join Mission Santa Clara, founded in 1777, in small numbers by the 1790s.
+Large groups began joining missions after Mission San Jose was founded in 1797.

+1800s

+After Mexico's independence from Spain in 1821, the missions were secularized, the Native people being emancipated and the land given in the form of ranchos to Spanish and Mexican colonists.
+Pleasanton is located on the lands of the Rancho Valle de San José and Rancho Santa Rita Mexican land grants.

 Alisal

 Before the establishment of Pleasanton in the 1850s, an earlier settlement in the location was called Alisal.
-It was located on the lands of the Rancho Santa Rita near the site of an Indian ranchera, around the Francisco Solano Alviso Adobe, called El Alisal (The Sycamores), one of the earliest houses built in the valley in 1844.
+It was located on the lands of the Rancho Santa Rita near the site of a Native American ranchera, around the Francisco Solano Alviso Adobe called El Alisal (The Sycamores), one of the earliest houses built in the valley in 1844.
 It is still standing and serves as the centerpiece of the Alviso Adobe Community Park.
 Alisal, nicknamed "The Most Desperate Town in the West", was one of the settlements located along La Vereda del Monte that was a haunt and refuge of bandits and desperados in the era following the beginning of the California Gold Rush.
 Main Street shootouts were not uncommon.
-Banditos such as Claudio Feliz and Joaquin Murrieta would ambush prospectors on their way back from the gold rush fields and then seek refuge in Alisal.
+Banditos such as Claudio Feliz and Joaquin Murrieta ambushed prospectors on their way back from the gold rush fields and then sought refuge in Alisal.
 In the 1860s Procopio, Narciso Bojorques and others took refuge there.
+Alisal Elementary School reflects the city's original name.